noahyonack/CS262_Final_Project/README.md

 		* Three different nosetests which ensure correctness of our local implementations of `map()`, `filter()`, and `reduce()`

+## Compatibility
+Parallelogram was tested on machines running Windows 8.1 using the anaconda distribution of python 2.7.11.
+Most packages used are standard, but those running other distributions may need to run setup.py to acquire those that are missing.
+We do not guarantee that the code will run properly on other OS, python versions, or distributions.

 ## How can I run or write tests?

 Nose is a Python package that makes running the tests themselves easy.
 It automatically gets installed when you run `python setup.py install`.
 To run tests, navigate to the root directory.
 Then execute: